MilanStaffehl/TNG-Cluster-paper/src/processors/README.md

 ## How do I write my own processor?

 Start by subclassing the `BaseProcessor` class.
-To fill this skeleton class with functionality, you *must* subclass these methods:
+To fill this skeleton class with functionality, you *must* overwrite these methods:

 - `plot_data`: Must implement plotting the data and saving the figure to file.
 - `load_data`: Must implement a method to load data saved to file by